philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 Earlier this year I wrote an [article for Smashing Magazine](https://www.smashingmagazine.com/2016/03/houdini-maybe-the-most-exciting-development-in-css-youve-never-heard-of/) about [Houdini](https://github.com/w3c/css-houdini-drafts/wiki), and I called it the "most exciting development in CSS you've never heard of".
-In the article I argue that Houdini APIs will (among other things) make it possible to polyfill CSS features in a way the cannot be easily accomplished today.
+In the article I argue that Houdini APIs will (among other things) make it possible to polyfill CSS features in a way that simply cannot be done today.

 While the article was generally quite well-received, I did notice the same question popping up over and over again in my inbox and on Twitter.
 The basic gist of the question was:

 > What's so hard about polyfilling CSS?
-I've used lot of CSS polyfills, and they worked fine for me.
+I've used lots of CSS polyfills, and they worked fine for me.

 And I realized&mdash;of course people have this question.
 If you've never tried writing a CSS polyfill yourself, then you've probably never experienced the pain.

 So the best way I can think of to answer this question&mdash;and explain why I'm excited about Houdini&mdash;is to show you exactly why polyfilling CSS is hard.

-And the best way to show you is to build a polyfill ourselves.
+And the best way to do that is to write a polyfill ourselves.

 <div class="Callout">